GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 **Programming Boot Camp**

-# Database Design and Data Manipulation with Adalo
+# Database design and data manipulation with Adalo

 **Tokyo Institute of Technology 2021/11/6**